Table of contents

 An alternative solution: Google Workspace + AccessOwl

-Google Workspace is an excellent identity provider.
-That's undisputed.
-It offers SSO through the “universally” supported Sign-in with Google option and MFA is free.
+Google Workspace is a strong identity provider.
+It offers Google SSO through the widely supported Sign-in with Google option, and MFA is free.

-What it lacks is solid access controls and automated user-lifecycle management.
-This is why most businesses start looking at alternatives after they’ve reached a certain stage — such as growing to 50+ employees or after successful Series A funding.
+What it lacks is role-based access control and automated provisioning/deprovisioning for third-party SaaS apps beyond the Google ecosystem.
+This is why most businesses start looking at alternatives after they have reached a certain stage, such as growing past 50 employees or closing a Series A.

 However, combining Google Workspace and AccessOwl can be a better and cheaper alternative than switching to a dedicated IAM solution.
 Google will remain as your identity provider, while AccessOwl takes care of SaaS access and user-lifecycle management.